abhi092/RPS-Game/README.md

 # RPS-Game
-A simple Rock,Paper,Scissor Game using Random In python
+A simple Rock,Paper,Scissor Game using Random In Python

+Libraries required

+1. random